 - Open your eyes, thank your symbol, and set it aside.
 Feel free to jot down quick notes regarding images or feelings.

-- Continue this exercise with each item by repeating steps four through six.
+- Continue this process with each item by repeating steps four through six.

 - Upon completion, take a moment to close your eyes and take a nice deep breath in, then release and exhale all the air.